Coreon-Mcp/Coreon-MCP-Agent/README.md

 docker run --rm -it --env-file .env coreonmcp/coreon-mcp-execution-engine start telegram-bot
 ````

-## 🔗 BNB Chain Integration
+## 🔗 Solana Integration

-Coreon MCP Execution Engine is designed as the AI Execution Layer for Web3, with a strong focus on the BNB Chain ecosystem (BSC / BNB Smart Chain).
+Coreon MCP Execution Engine is designed as the AI Execution Layer for Web3, with a strong focus on the Solana ecosystem .
-> Current support: Query balances, token metadata, DeFi data, and contract calls on BNB Smart Chain (BSC).
+> Current support: Query balances, token metadata, DeFi data, and contract calls on BNB Smart Chain (Solana).
 >
 > Mid-term roadmap: Natural-language swaps on PancakeSwap, AI wallet assistants, and on-chain security monitoring for BNB users.
 >